decretist/Dissertation/Chapter1/school-faculty-university.md

 the right to sue and be sued as a corporation, (3) the appointment of permanent common officers, (4) the use of a common seal."
 [@rashdall_universities_1936, 299].

-[^a]: See [@southern_scholastic_1995, 310-318] for a discussion of the role that material and political conditions played in the rise of Bologna and Paris as major academic centers.